metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 “Millicent… every single one of us has motive to kill dozens of fellows throughout our lives.
 There’s an old saying I heard once. *Suspecting a man of murder because he has a motive is like suspecting a man of running away with another man’s wife because he has two legs*.”

-He took a moment to drink.
+He took the opportunity to drink.
 Ms Green stared at him through the glass.

 “I think you could come up with a good motive for every person on this train.
 Us two are obvious, yes.
 But what about the doctor?
 Surely men equipped in preserving life are just as equipped to take them.
 Or that train attendant that our friend is so endeared with.
 Everyone knows a jilted lover, turned to revenge.
 Or perhaps a member of this train was wrongly prosecuted in one of her past cases.
 Take your pick.”